The Cheeger constants of random Belyi surfaces: Introduction

 \subsection{Acknowledgements.}

-The authors would like to thank Yuhao Xue for helpful discussions on this project.
-We are also grateful to Bram Petri and Zeev Rudnick for their interests and comments.
+The authors would like to thank the anonymous referees for their careful reading and valuable comments, and especially would like to thank one referee for sharing his/her idea on how to obtain the current upper bound $\frac{3}{2\pi}$ in Theorem \ref{mt-i}, improving our former one $\frac{2}{3}$.
+They significantly improve the quality of this paper.
+We also would like to thank Yuhao Xue for helpful discussions, and thank Bram Petri and Zeev Rudnick for their interests and comments on this project.
 The second named author is partially supported by the NSFC grant No. $12171263$.